Skip to content

 2. Request Data via REST Our examples utilize curl, though you can use any preferred REST client (e.g., Postman or Insomnia) to interact with the API.

-Just like the Nexus base components, the Data API Sampler is deployed via GitHub Actions.
+In a GitHub driven deployment, the Data API Sampler is deployed just like the Nexus base components via GitHub Actions.
 We have pre-configured the necessary workflow within the repository.

 To start the deployment, navigate to the Actions tab of your forked Nexus repository.
 Locate and trigger the following workflow: